 Next week, I present at the SEWSA conference in Oxford, MS, my first paper addressing the acclaimed novelist-playwright-anthropologist Zora Neale Hurston’s understudied time in Miami during the winter and spring of 1950.
 On the heels of an unfortunate event that nearly drove her to suicide in 1948, she briefly lived on a boat she was duped into believing was headed to the Honduras where she had planned to continue studying Mayan culture.

-She also worked as a maid and ghost wrote a book for Fred Smathers while helping his father George’s successful bid for a Democratic U.S. Senate seat.
-She did as much even though she was a Republican as she she was born when African Americans associated this party since the days of Lincoln despite the move of many such blacks to the Democrats following Franklin Roosevelt’s New Deal policies.
+She also worked as a maid and ghost wrote a book for Frank Smathers while helping his son George’s successful bid for a Democratic U.S. Senate seat.
+She did as much even though she was a Republican as she she was born when African Americans were associated this party since the days of Lincoln despite the move of many such blacks to the Democrats following Franklin Roosevelt’s New Deal policies.